Constitution-DAO/contracts/README.md

 ### FAQs

+**Q: What is our highest priority?**

+A: Security is the highest priority.
+This is going to be a high-profile raise and someone will try to exploit us in every way.
+Trusting someone with the $20M is unavoidable for making the bid.
+Either we need to convert to fiat ourselves and move to a bank, or we can partner with a non-profit to handle this for us.
+It is preferable to give contributors ownership of the DAO as they add funds instead of anything retroactive.
+Therefore at the moment we are leaning most towards using Juicebox due to their ease of minting tokens on contribution, fund overflow mechanics, and demonstrated battle-testing.
+As of right now, ConstitutionDAO core team is talking with some core developers at Juicebox to work out the details.

 **Q: The soft commit form has options for non-eth.
 Is fiat contribution even possible?**

 A: Depends what platform we end up choosing.
 We're waiting to hear back from some other discussions.
 Stay tuned!